Robert Stethem: Awards and decorations

 Stethem was posthumously awarded the Purple Heart and Bronze Star.
-He is buried in Arlington National Cemetery, Section 59, Grave 430, near other American victims of international terrorism.
+His body was collected from the airport tarmac and repatriated to the US; he is buried in Arlington National Cemetery, Section 59, Grave 430, near other American victims of international terrorism.

 On August 24, 2010, in Yokosuka, Japan, aboard the ship named after him – the USS Stethem (DDG-63) – Stethem was made an honorary Master Chief Constructionman (CUCM) by order of the Master Chief Petty Officer of the Navy.
 His brother, Kenneth, accepted the certificate and decorations on behalf of the Stethem family.

 On April 24, 2015, Secretary of the Navy Ray Mabus presented the Prisoner of War medal to Stethem's parents.

 Honors

 Crest of the USS Stethem (DDG-63).

 The following are named after Stethem: